maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 ### Abstract

 Here, I share the materials I used during my presentation and share a longer-form (but very different) exploration of the topic I covered.
-Generically, it can be useful for all problems where one must run a domain-specific algorithm on a graph that is not materialized in memory, but can be traversed in linear time from a starting node and a set of functions that derive adjacent edges and nodes from existing ones.
+Generically, it can be useful for all problems where one must run a domain-specific algorithm on a graph that is not materialized in memory, but can be traversed in linear time from a starting node and a set of functions that derive adjacent edges and nodes from existing ones (a so-called [implicit graph](https://en.wikipedia.org/wiki/Implicit_graph)).

-As a concrete case of this abstract class of problems, I present techiques that support the process of finding a Nash Equilibrium for a specific subclass of games through cousins of the minimax algorithm.
-However, these techniques are also applicable to other such problems (e.g., the membership problem[^cfg-membership] for decidable subclasses of context-free grammars).
+As a concrete case of this abstract class of problems, I present concepts that support the process of finding a Nash Equilibrium for a specific subclass of games through cousins of the minimax algorithm.
+However, these concepts are also applicable to other such problems (e.g., the membership problem[^cfg-membership] for decidable subclasses of context-free grammars).

 ---